How To Start a Successful Blog and Make Money In 2024

 Type the name of your new blog and click next.
 You can also choose your name later if you need a little extra time to think about it.
-In that case, simply click “I’ll create my domain later”.
+In that case, click “I’ll create my domain later.”

 Already have a domain name?

-If you already own a domain name for example at Go Daddy, you can link that domain name to your new hosting easily.
+For example, if you already own a domain name at Go Daddy, you can easily link that domain name to your new hosting.

-To do this, choose the option on the right where you fill in the name of the domain you own.
+To do this, choose the option on the right where you fill in the domain name you own.
 You will then connect that name to your Bluehost account.

 4. Create your Bluehost account

-Next, you’ll get to a page where you have to fill out your personal details.
-Here you see what’s included in the package, and possible extra’s.
+Next, you’ll get to a page where you must fill out your details.
+Here you see what’s included in the package and possible extras.

-If you want to keep your hosting as cheap as possible, just untick the boxes with extra’s.
+To keep your hosting as cheap as possible, untick the boxes with extras.

 Which pricing plan should I select?

-- The monthly price is a lot cheaper when you purchase at least a yearly plan.
+- The monthly price is much cheaper when you purchase at least a yearly plan.